AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/edit-projects.md

 ---
 product-area: projects
 navigation-topic: manage-projects
-title: Edit projects
+title: Edit Projects
 description: You can edit a project in Adobe Workfront as often as needed.
 Ideally, you should edit a project when the project is in the Planning status.
+This article describes how you can search for, find, and edit a project, if you have the permissions to do so.
 author: Alina
 feature: Work Management, Projects
 role: User